 Restoring Voting Rights

-More than 6 million American citizens are unable vote because of a past criminal conviction.
+More than 6 million American citizens are unable to vote because of a past criminal conviction.
 As many as 4.7 million of these citizens live, work, and raise families in our communities.
 But because of a conviction in their past they are still denied this fundamental democratic right.
 These laws, deeply rooted in our troubled racial history, have a disproportionate impact on minorities.
 Across the country, one in every 13 voting-age African Americans have lost their right to vote, which is four times the rate for all other Americans.

 Through litigation, legislative and administrative advocacy, and public education, the Brennan Center works nationwide to restore voting rights to people with past criminal convictions.
 See our state-by-state guide on felony disenfranchisement laws and our work in Congress on the Democracy Restoration Act.